 Talk to an addiction treatment specialist today about medication-assisted treatment and find out if this program could help you heal.
 At Midwest Detox Center, our MAT program is designed to help you achieve lasting, meaningful sobriety.

-Contact Midwest Detox Center Today
+Contact Midwest Detox Center Today for Medication-Assisted Treatment

 In addition to medication-assisted treatment, Midwest Detox Center offers a wide range of addiction treatment programs.
 Starting with detox, clients discover how to live free of drugs and alcohol and develop the healthy coping skills they need for lifelong recovery.
-In our residential programs, you’ll find support, encouragement, and science-backed therapies to help you on your journey.
+In our residential programs, you will find support, encouragement, and science-backed therapies to help you on your journey.
 Our specialized treatment programs include:

 - Alcohol addiction treatment program